umanitoba-cssa/constitution/Constitution.md

 If an executive officer is dismissed, the club must follow [**Section 3: Club Changeover**](#section-3-club-changeover) in order to follow the proper procedure(s) outlined to fill the vacant position(s).

+## Article 2d: Councillors
+Councillors are non-voting members of council.
+They are appointed as voting members of their respective committee after all executive positions are filled.

+Any member of the CSSA may apply to be a councillor at the beginning of each academic year.
+Councillors will be assigned to committees by the council after they are all appointed.
+Councillor duties are outlined by committee in [**Article 2e: Committees and Duties**](#article-2e-committees-and-duties)

+## Article 2e: Committees and Duties
+Committees are groups led by Executive Officers to share their responsibilities and delegate tasks.
+Executive Officers may join other Officers' committees, but assume the same roles and responsibilities as a Councillor when acting as a committee member.

+### Community Advocates Committee
+1.

+### Events and Promotions Committee
+1.

+### Financial Accountability Committee
+1.

+### Lounge Committee
+1.

+### Outreach Committee
+1.

 # Section 3: Club Changeover

 ## Article 3a: Conflict of Interest